coredashio/community/README.md

-With the recent license changes of the Grafana project, there are quite a few community end users as well as monitoring vendors who are interested in a PromQL visualization and dashboarding solution that is under the Apache-2.0 license, owned by the Linux Foundation, and governed by a mix of community end users and vendors.
+With the recent license changes of the Grafana project, there are quite a few community end users as well as monitoring vendors who are interested in a visualization and dashboarding solution that is under the Apache-2.0 license, owned by the Linux Foundation, and governed by a mix of community end users and vendors.
 The CoreDash Project is designed as a place where we can work together on this solution.
 Please note that CoreDash is not designed to be